Magazyn Wileński: History and profile

-Magazyn Wileński was established in 1990, and the first issue appeared on 6 January.
+Magazyn Wileński was established in 1990, and the first issue appeared on 6 January that year.
 The founders were Michał Mackiewicz and Jan Sienkiewicz.

 Its headquarters is in Vilnius.
 The magazine is published by the Union of Poles on a monthly basis.
 In the first six years Magazyn Wileński was a biweekly publication.
 In 1996 its publication frequency was made monthly.